asimx07/HelsinkiBikeApp2023/README.md

 5. Single Station List
    - Listing Station Name, Address, Total number of journeys ending and starting from that station
    - Map View
+   - The average distance of a journey starting from the station
+   - The average distance of a journey ending at the station
+   - Top 5 most popular return stations for journeys starting from the station
+   - Top 5 most popular departure stations for journeys ending at the station

 ## Additional Features